 What Are the Rent-Stabilized Lease Renewal Timelines?

 Generally, tenants in rent-stabilized apartments must be offered renewal leases.
-The renewal lease can be for a term of one or two years, at the tenant's choice, and any increase is at a rate set by the NYC Rent Guidelines Board.
+The renewal lease can be for a term of one or two years, at the tenant's choice, and any adjustment is at a rate set by the NYC Rent Guidelines Board.
 The renewal lease offer must be made on a form created by or on a facsimile approved by the NYS Division of Housing and Community Renewal.

 Lease Renewal Timelines: